where this is going

 Farm Credits, distributed by land share.

-Half of every Member Fund contribution is paid out as Farm Credits to active members each year β distributed in proportion to each member's accumulated land share.
+Half of every Member Fund contribution will be paid out as Farm Credits to active members each year β€” distributed in proportion to each member's accumulated land share.
 The deeper your stake, the larger your annual return.
 Credits can be spent on food, events, stays, and anything the network sells.

 50%